FBorowiec/dotfiles/README.md

 ## Overview

-This is my custom configurations for the tools I use on Linux. `init.vim` is the config file for terminal Neovim, and Terminator is the terminal I use instead of the native ubuntu terminal.
+This is my custom configurations for the tools I use on Linux managed by [FBorowiec/ansible](https://www.github.com/FBorowiec/ansible).
-`zsh` contains the configuration files for the `zshell`.

 While you can download the whole repository and use it, it is not recommended though.
 Good configurations are personal.
 Everyone should have his or her unique config file.
 You are encouraged to copy from this this repo the part you feel useful and add it to your own Nvim config.